Michael Martin appointed as new CEO of St Kitts and Nevis Citizenship by Investment Unit

 The Prime Minister also expressed his confidence in Martin who has been described as the perfect candidate to help the nation realise its goal of providing a programme that will uplift the Kittitian and Nevisian society through beneficial investment options that bring tangible value, while also offering an enriching base to international investors.

-At the briefing, the new Head of the Citizenship by Investment Unit thanked the Prime Minister for trusting him with “this very important assignment” and expressed his excitement about taking on the new task.
+At the briefing, the new Head of the Citizenship by Investment thanked the Prime Minister for trusting him with “this very important assignment” and expressed his excitement of taking on the new task.

 Martin also stated that a situational analysis would be conducted to assess the status of the Unit and determine the best way forward to “maximize efficiency and effectiveness”.